Top 5 This Week

 Outdoor Activities in Victoria 2026: Great Ocean Road, Alpine Skiing, and Bay Kayaking

-Mount Howitt summit in the Victorian Alps High Country Victoria Australia
+Mount Howitt summit ridge in the Victorian Alps High Country Victoria Australia

-Mount Howitt summit in the Victorian Alps High Country Victoria Australia
+Mount Howitt summit ridge in the Victorian Alps High Country, Victoria, Australia

 The Great Ocean Road: Walk and Explore

-The Great Ocean Walk (104km, 8-day trail from Apollo Bay to the Twelve Apostles) is one of Australia’s finest multi-day hiking trails — a walk along the cliff tops and beaches of the Port Campbell National Park, through the Great Otway National Park’s temperate rainforest, and across the most dramatic coastal scenery in Victoria.
-Day sections are equally accessible:
+The Great Ocean Walk (104km, 8-day trail from Apollo Bay to the Twelve Apostles) ranks among Australia’s best multi-day hiking trails — a walk along the cliff tops and beaches of the Port Campbell National Park, through the Great Otway National Park’s temperate rainforest, and across the boldest coastal scenery in Victoria.
+Day sections work just as well on their own:

-• Twelve Apostles Marine National Park walks: The Twelve Apostles Lookout Walk (1.5km return), the Loch Ard Gorge circuits (various 1–3km), and the Bay of Islands Coastal Park walks provide the coast’s most dramatic scenery in half-day hikes
+• Twelve Apostles Marine National Park walks: The Twelve Apostles Lookout Walk (1.5km return), the Loch Ard Gorge circuits (various 1–3km), and the Bay of Islands Coastal Park walks open up the coast’s boldest scenery in half-day hikes

-• Otway Fly Treetop Adventures: A 600m elevated walkway through the rainforest canopy at 25m height; adjacent zipline tour; accessible 3 hours from Melbourne via the Great Ocean Road
+• Otway Fly Treetop Adventures: A 600m elevated walkway through the rainforest canopy at 25m height; adjacent zipline tour; reachable 3 hours from Melbourne via the Great Ocean Road

-• Bells Beach surf viewing: The world’s most famous surfing beach (annual Rip Curl Pro since 1961) provides cliff-top viewing of some of Victoria’s most powerful surf; non-surfers observe from the car park overlook
+• Bells Beach surf viewing: The world’s most famous surfing beach (annual Rip Curl Pro since 1961) offers cliff-top viewing of some of Victoria’s most powerful surf; non-surfers watch from the car park overlook

 Victorian Alps: Skiing and Alpine Recreation

-Victoria’s three ski resorts provide the most accessible alpine skiing from Melbourne of any state in Australia — all three are within 3.5 hours of the city, and the combined terrain covers the full range of ability levels:
+Victoria’s three ski resorts give Melbourne the easiest run to alpine skiing of any state in Australia — all three sit within 3.5 hours of the city, and between them the terrain spans the full range of ability levels:

-• Mount Buller (1,804m summit, 180ha skiable terrain): Victoria’s most visited resort; 3 hours from Melbourne; the alpine village has year-round accommodation; the Summit Cross-Country circuit provides 26km of Nordic trails above the resort; summer mountain biking from October
+• Mount Buller (1,805m summit, 180ha skiable terrain): Victoria’s busiest resort; about 235km (3 hours) northeast of Melbourne; the alpine village keeps year-round accommodation; the Summit Cross-Country circuit lays out 26km of Nordic trails above the resort; summer mountain biking from October

-• Falls Creek (1,780m summit, 450ha skiable terrain): Australia’s most snowfall-reliable alpine resort; village accommodation entirely on the snow (no car access in the alpine area); the Bogong High Plains Cross-Country network (32km of groomed trails) is the finest Nordic skiing in Australia
+• Falls Creek (1,780m highest lifted point, 450ha skiable terrain): Australia’s most snowfall-reliable alpine resort; village accommodation sits entirely on the snow (no car access in the alpine area); the Bogong High Plains Cross-Country network (32km of groomed trails) is the country’s best Nordic skiing

-• Mount Hotham (1,862m summit, 320ha skiable terrain): The highest alpine resort in Victoria; steeper terrain than Buller or Falls Creek; the interconnected Hotham/Dinner Plain village provides the most architecturally distinctive alpine accommodation in Australia; the Hotham–Falls Creek Alpine Walking Track (37km) is the finest alpine multi-day hike in Victoria
+• Mount Hotham (1,862m summit, 320ha skiable terrain): The highest alpine resort in Victoria; steeper terrain than Buller or Falls Creek; the interconnected Hotham/Dinner Plain village holds the most architecturally distinctive alpine accommodation in Australia; the Hotham–Falls Creek Alpine Walking Track (37km) is the state’s premier alpine multi-day hike

 Grampians National Park: Rock Art and Sandstone Hiking

-The Grampians (Gariwerd) National Park, 3 hours west of Melbourne, is one of Victoria’s most significant outdoor destinations — 167,000 hectares of sandstone ranges with the most important collection of Aboriginal rock art in southeastern Australia, and hiking terrain that produces the finest wildflower displays in the state (spring, August–October):
+The Grampians (Gariwerd) National Park, 3 hours west of Melbourne, is one of Victoria’s standout outdoor destinations — 167,000 hectares of sandstone ranges holding the most important collection of Aboriginal rock art in southeastern Australia, plus hiking terrain that turns on the state’s best wildflower displays (spring, August–October):

-• Pinnacle Lookout (Wonderland Range): 4.3km return from the Wonderland car park; the finest 360-degree view in the Grampians across the Western Plains; rated moderate; the Grand Canyon circuit extension adds rainforest and rock formation interest
+• Pinnacle Lookout (Wonderland Range): 4.3km return from the Wonderland car park; the sharpest 360-degree view in the Grampians across the Western Plains; rated moderate; the Grand Canyon circuit extension adds rainforest and rock-formation interest

-• MacKenzie Falls: Victoria’s most powerful waterfall; 15-minute walk from the car park; accessible year-round
+• MacKenzie Falls: Victoria’s most powerful waterfall; 15-minute walk from the car park; open year-round

 • Bunjil’s Shelter: The most significant Aboriginal rock art site in the Grampians; a large painting of Bunjil (wedge-tailed eagle creator figure) with two dingoes on the cave wall; short walk from the car park near Stawell

-• Halls Gap: The park’s main township provides accommodation, restaurants, and a wildlife refuge where Eastern Grey kangaroos graze on the oval at dawn and dusk in their hundreds
+• Halls Gap: The park’s main township carries accommodation, restaurants, and a wildlife refuge where Eastern Grey kangaroos graze on the oval at dawn and dusk in their hundreds

 Port Phillip Bay and the Mornington Peninsula

-Port Phillip Bay’s protected waters provide excellent water recreation accessible from Melbourne’s suburbs:
+Port Phillip Bay’s protected waters open up first-rate water recreation within easy reach of Melbourne’s suburbs:

-• Stand-up paddleboarding and kayaking: The bay’s calm conditions and the protected coves of the Mornington Peninsula (Sorrento, Portsea, Rye) provide the finest SUP and kayak conditions in Victoria; dolphin and seal encounters are common in the Sorrento-Portsea channel
+• Stand-up paddleboarding and kayaking: The bay’s calm conditions and the sheltered coves of the Mornington Peninsula (Sorrento, Portsea, Rye) make for the best SUP and kayak water in Victoria; dolphin and seal encounters are common in the Sorrento-Portsea channel

-• Peninsula Hot Springs (Rye): 74 thermal bathing experiences from hillside pools with Bass Strait views to private thermal bathing suites; the largest geothermal spa in the Southern Hemisphere; essential Mornington Peninsula experience
+• Peninsula Hot Springs (Rye): 74 thermal bathing experiences, from hillside pools with Bass Strait views to private thermal bathing suites; the largest geothermal spa in the Southern Hemisphere; an essential Mornington Peninsula stop

-• Mornington Peninsula wineries: 200+ wineries in the Mornington Peninsula region producing Pinot Noir and Chardonnay; the Red Hill and Main Ridge sub-regions produce Victoria’s most critically acclaimed cool-climate wines; cycling the wine trail from Red Hill South is an annual Melbourne weekend ritual
+• Mornington Peninsula wineries: 200+ wineries across the Mornington Peninsula region producing Pinot Noir and Chardonnay; the Red Hill and Main Ridge sub-regions turn out Victoria’s most critically acclaimed cool-climate wines; cycling the wine trail from Red Hill South is an annual Melbourne weekend ritual

 Planning Your Victorian Outdoor Experience

-Victoria’s outdoor activities are accessible in every season — the Great Ocean Road and surf coast are year-round; the alpine ski resorts (Mount Buller, Falls Creek, Mount Hotham) run June to October; the Mornington Peninsula wine trails and bay activities peak in summer but remain pleasant in autumn and spring.
-The practical planning advantage of Victoria is compactness — every major outdoor destination is within a 3-hour drive of Melbourne’s CBD.
-National Parks Victoria’s Parks Pass provides annual access to all state-managed parks and reserves; the Pass pays for itself quickly for visitors covering multiple destinations.
-Mountain biking hire, kayak rental, and guided cycling tours operate from the major regional centres including Queenscliff, Bright, Mansfield, and Torquay — making equipment-intensive outdoor activities accessible without transport overhead.
+Victoria’s outdoor activities stay open across every season — the Great Ocean Road and surf coast run year-round; the alpine ski resorts (Mount Buller, Falls Creek, Mount Hotham) run June to early October; the Mornington Peninsula wine trails and bay activities peak in summer but hold up well in autumn and spring.
+The practical planning edge of Victoria is compactness — every major outdoor destination sits within a 3-hour drive of Melbourne’s CBD.
+National Parks Victoria’s Parks Pass grants annual access to all state-managed parks and reserves; the Pass pays for itself quickly once you cover several destinations.
+Mountain biking hire, kayak rental, and guided cycling tours run from the major regional centres, including Queenscliff, Bright, Mansfield, and Torquay — putting equipment-heavy outdoor activities within reach without the transport overhead.

 Planning Your Outdoor Adventure

-The outdoor experiences described in this guide reward practical preparation.
-For wilderness and protected areas, check trail conditions, permit requirements, and seasonal access with the relevant land management authority before departure — trail closures, fire restrictions, and entry quotas can change quickly, and many high-demand parks now require advance reservations that were not needed in previous years.
-Weather in Victoria can change rapidly, particularly in mountain terrain and during shoulder seasons; a layered approach with a waterproof outer shell is advisable for most outdoor pursuits regardless of the season.
-For water-based activities — paddling, snorkeling, diving, surfing — check current conditions with local outfitters who will have the most accurate and up-to-date information.
+The outdoor experiences in this guide reward practical preparation.
+For wilderness and protected areas, check trail conditions, permit requirements, and seasonal access with the relevant land management authority before you set out — trail closures, fire restrictions, and entry quotas can change quickly, and many high-demand parks now ask for advance reservations that were not needed in previous years.
+Weather in Victoria turns fast, particularly in mountain terrain and during shoulder seasons; a layered approach with a waterproof outer shell is advisable for most outdoor pursuits whatever the season.
+For water-based activities — paddling, snorkelling, diving, surfing — check current conditions with local outfitters, who will have the most accurate and up-to-date information.
 Leave No Trace principles apply throughout: pack out everything you bring in, stay on established trails, give wildlife space, and leave natural features undisturbed for the next visitor.

 Felipe Cota